bigdestiny2/sweetbread/Readme.md

 Turtlecoin Contribution Reward Dapp (Sweetbread)

-This imcomplete repository contains the components to deploy a proof of concept
+This repository contains the components to deploy a proof of concept

 Instructions:
 1. Install all required dependencies (Chainlink node , Turtlecoin RPC wallet)